deltachat/deltachat-pages/_posts/2020-03-05-reduced-message-size.md

 **In the last months, the Delta Chat developers put a lot of focus on saving traffic.
 The result: using Delta Chat consumes far less data now.**

+Internet traffic is annoying.
+Everyone knows the situation of a web page taking ages to load, and messages taking minutes to arrive.
+For many people, it's even a question of money; Internet traffic can be quite expensive.
+But does it have to be this way?

+In the effort to save network traffic, the developers improved Delta Chat a lot in the last months.
+This helps everyone with an expensive data plan.
+It's also useful if your Internet connection is throttled because you ran out of data, but the month isn't over yet.
+In regions with bad Internet connection it's always good not to burden it too much.

+It can make the difference whether an app is usable at all, if it uses too much traffic.
+In areas or situations with low bandwidth,

+situations where it's useful
+- with an expensive data plan
+- if you ran out of data and the month is not over yet
+- in regions with bad internet connection
+- with plane wifi

-Less is more - an important saying in a time where the unlimited growth of our economy damages the climate. **The IT industry does a lot to make this worse,** e.g. one of the most energy consuming techonologies is Bitcoin.
+Less is more - an important saying in a time where the unlimited growth of our economy damages the climate.
+**The IT industry does a lot to make this worse,** e.g. one of the most energy consuming techonologies is Bitcoin.

 In this effort, we wanted to especially save network traffic.
-Everyone who ever tried to use the Internet on a German train will understand why ;) Jokes aside, the main reason was that many people have data plans where data traffic is **expensive, limited, or slow.** They all profit from a smaller message size.
+Everyone who ever tried to use the Internet on a German train will understand why ;) Jokes aside, the main reason was that many people have data plans where data traffic is **expensive, limited, or slow.**
+They all profit from a smaller message size.

 ![An ICE train waiting in a train station.](../assets/blog/delta-chat-ICE-train-traffic.jpg)